 Think of the different things you can do instead of smoking that can help you manage cravings.

-Here we go again: you’ll have ‘cravings’ that will need to be ‘managed’.
-As already mentioned, you don’t need to do different thing instead of smoking: you just carry on with your normal activities.
+Here we go again.
+You’ll have ‘cravings’ that will need to be ‘managed’.
+And as already mentioned, you don’t need to do anything special instead of smoking, You just carry on with your normal activities without smoking.

 It would be rather uncomfortable chewing on hard candy.
 And do you really have to go the trouble of learning meditation in order to stop smoking?